 Pro Tip: when choosing your wine, make sure it’s a dry white wine.

 I used a light and crisp Sauvignon Blanc, but you can also use Verdejo, Pinot Grigio or Riesling, as long as they aren’t sweet.
-A variety of excellent options are available from Martha Stewart Wine Co., like my favorite: Terra Sara Verdejo.
+A variety of excellent options are available from Wine Insiders, like my favorite: Terra Sara Verdejo.

 Step 2 – Cook Vegetables